Anglo-Saxon charters: Survival and authenticity

 The Anglo-Saxon charter can take many forms: it can be a lease (often presented as a chirograph), a will, an agreement, a writ or, most commonly, a grant of land.
 Our picture is skewed towards those that regard land, particularly in the earlier period.
 Land charters can further be subdivided into royal charters, or diplomas, and private charters (donations by figures other than the king).

 Over a thousand Anglo-Saxon charters are extant today, as a result of being maintained in the archives of religious houses.
 These preserved their charters so as to record their right to land.
-The oldest extant original charter, now in Canterbury Cathedral archive, was issued in 679 by King Hlothhere of Kent granting land to the Reculver Abbey.
+The oldest extant original charter, now in Canterbury Cathedral archive, was issued in 679 by King Hlothhere of Kent granting land to Reculver Abbey.
 Some surviving charters are later copies, which sometimes include interpolations.

 Anglo-Saxon charters were sometimes used in legal disputes, and the recording of the contents of a charter within a legal document has ensured the survival of text when the original charter has been lost.
 Overall, some two hundred charters exist in the original form, whilst others are post-Conquest copies, that were often made by the compilers of cartularies (collections of title-deeds) or by early modern antiquaries.
 The earliest cartularies containing copies of Anglo-Saxon charters come from Worcester, early-11th-century Liber Wigorniensis and Hemming's Cartulary of a century later; a much later example, Wilton Cartulary, compiled in the mid-13th century at Wilton Abbey, still includes a significant amount of Anglo-Saxon material.

 The importance of charters in legal disputes over land as evidence of land tenure, gave rise to numerous charter forgeries, sometimes by those same monastic houses in whose archives they were preserved.
 The primary motivation for forging charters was to provide evidence of rights to land.
 Often forging was focussed on providing written evidence for the holdings recorded as belonging to a religious house in the Domesday Book.
 It is important when studying charters to establish their authenticity.
 The study of charters to determine authenticity gave rise to diplomatics – the science of ancient documents.

 Relatively few charters survive in their form as single sheets, and copies may have been altered for various purposes.
 Historians attempt to extract useful information from all types of charters, even outright fabrications, which may be of interest because they are apparently based on genuine documentation or for some other reason.
 Timothy Reuter, a specialist in German history, complained that "Anglo-Saxon diplomatists persist in the belief that it is possible to be slightly dead or slightly pregnant", but Simon Keynes argues that it is unhelpful to adopt the perspective of students of Continental charters, more of which survive as originals.

 Anglo-Saxon charters are catalogued in Peter Sawyer's Annotated List (1968), revised and extended online.
 They are usually referred to in the specialist literature by their Sawyer number (e.g. S 407).